JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `functions`

-Web Symbols representing available [CSS functions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions).
+Poly Symbols representing available [CSS functions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions).
-CSS functions can be contributed statically or dynamically (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)).
+CSS functions can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.

-The additional scope for matching functions is built from Web Symbols matching the CSS property name, the value of which is being calculated.
+The additional scope for matching functions is built from Poly Symbols matching the CSS property name, the value of which is being calculated.

-For dynamic contributions, the `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
-- `CssFunction` - Web Symbols should represent available CSS functions for matching.
+- `CssFunction` - Poly Symbols should represent available CSS functions for matching.
 The CSS function actual name should not be taken into account when building the scope.

 #### Classes
 {#css-classes}